Team302Fall/Team302Fall/SoftwareProposal/SoftProposalSubpage.md

 ## Main Loop
 Below is the final diagram illustrating how our code interacts with the PCB.
 Each section of the diagram, outlined in bold font, represents a distinct block providing more details about its specific functionality.

+Due to time constraints and issues with the PCB not functioning properly, we had to remove the debugging and low-power features from the final diagram.
+These features could not be implemented within the available timeframe.

+The original design included a debugging block (located at the bottom of the diagram) to verify communication between the sensors, the H-bridge, and the MCU.
+Additionally, a low-power design was planned but could not be implemented due to challenges in understanding how to code it with our PCB setup.

 ![](FinalMain.drawio.png)

 ## System Initialization Block